Filter in JavaScript

 - array (optional): The original array that

-was called on.
+filterwas called on.

-How filter
+How filter Works

-on an array, it loops through each element and applies the condition specified in the callback function.
-Only the elements that satisfy the condition (true
+When you call filter on an array, it loops through each element and applies the condition specified in the callback function.
+Only the elements that satisfy the condition (true values) are kept in the new array, while all others are filtered out.

 Example Walkthrough